eschen42/log4cmd/README.md

 - Run `install_example.cmd`.
 - Run `demo_log4cmd.cmd` to demonstrate invocation of `log4vbs.vbs` directly from the command line.
-- Run `demo_log4vbs.vbs` to demonstrate invocation of `log4vbs.vbs` from VBScript by inclusion.
+- Run `cscript //nologo demo_log4vbs.vbs` to demonstrate invocation of `log4vbs.vbs` from VBScript by inclusion.
   - This is in fact run from `demo_log4cmd.cmd` as well.
 - Run `log4cmd_newlog.cmd` to create a unique path for a general purpose `supplementary` log file.
   - Each supplementary log for a give source is written to a subdirectory named after that source, created in the logging root directory.